bulib/dataWebsite/manage/nsf-data-management-plan.md

 > policies for access and sharing including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements

 This section of your data management plan details the policies and ground rules you'll use for sharing your data.
 Will your data be put in a data repository?
 Will there be an initial embargo on the access to your data?
 If your data won't be publicly available, are there ways you can make it available to others?
-If so, how will that be done? <<suggestion: put questions into bullet points>>
+If so, how will that be done?

 As you write this section of your data management plan, you'll also likely want to think about how others can reuse and redistribute your data.

 ### Reuse and Redistribution

 Now we're at the point where you'll want to document how others can access your data and any restrictions on the usage of your data.
 If you are placing restrictions, this is the place to describe why and how others can comply with them.
 Your NSF data management plan should include:

 > policies and provisions for re-use, re-distribution, and the production of derivatives.